Jvmd95/Robot-board-game-api/README.md

-# Grover Coding Challenge - Robots vs Dinosaurs API
+# Robots vs Dinosaurs API

 This a simple python-based API that simulates a board game of robots vs dinosaurs.